To offer up references, or not to offer up references? This is a very common resume-writing dilemma.

 But the truth is, it’s not always necessary to include reference information in your resume.
 In fact, sometimes it’s a bad idea to include resume references.
 Here’s how to figure out when you should or shouldn’t do it.

-When to Include References in Your Resume
+Should You Include References in Your Resume

-As a rule of thumb, you don’t need to include this information in your resume.
+As a rule of thumb, you don’t need to include references in your resume.
 The truth is, every inch of your resume is valuable real estate, so you’d be better off using that space to highlight your skills or achievements.
 However, if the employer explicitly says within the job listing that they’ll want to speak with your references, it would be appropriate to include them on your resume.

 You don’t have to—you can include a supplemental document or email with the names and contact information of your references—but if you think they’d prefer for it to be in a very easy-to-find place, including it directly on your resume isn’t a bad idea.
 Another situation in which you may include resume references: when highlighting testimonials.